Symphony No. 1 (Rachmaninoff): Second life

 While Rachmaninoff had kept the score of the First Symphony safely in his Moscow flat until the October Revolution, he had made no attempt to collect the orchestral parts in his haste to leave St. Petersburg in 1897.
 This fact would prove fortuitous in the symphony's ultimate fate.
 Shortly after the composer's death, in 1944, the instrumental parts of the symphony were discovered by chance in the Belyayev Archive of the Leningrad Conservatory Library.
-Using these parts and the two-piano arrangement, a group of scholars headed by prominent Russian conductor Aleksandr Gauk reconstructed the full score.
-The second performance of the piece, considered a success, took place at the Moscow Conservatory on October 17, 1945, conducted by Aleksandr Gauk.
+Using these parts and the two-piano arrangement, a group of scholars headed by prominent Russian conductor Alexander Gauk reconstructed the full score.
+The second performance of the piece, considered a success, took place at the Moscow Conservatory on October 17, 1945, conducted by Gauk.

 The American premiere took place on March 19, 1948 at the Philadelphia Academy of Music, the Philadelphia Orchestra conducted by Eugene Ormandy.
 The work needed seven rehearsals.
 It was part of the first concert to be televised in the United States.
 With the posthumous rise in Rachmaninoff's reputation as a composer, the symphony became part of the standard orchestral repertoire.

 The first British performance of the symphony took place on January 2, 1964, with the semi-professional Polyphonia Symphony Orchestra conducted by Bryan Fairfax.
 This was during a time when Rachmaninoff's music was held in low regard in the United Kingdom.

 The first Australian performance was in 1985 in the Perth Concert Hall by the West Australian Symphony Orchestra, conducted by Vladimir Verbitsky.